 There have been events in Finland by and for autistic people every year since 1998.
 The name, style and size have varied over the years, but they have all contributed to our community’s understanding of how to support each other to participate.

 This year, as before, the needs and priorities of autistic people determine the style and content of AutWave.
-Participation is free.
+Participation is free of charge.

 AutWave is funded by Veikkaus, the Finnish lottery and game company, as part of the Stability in Peer Support (Vakautta Vertaistoimintaan) project run by Autistic Spectrum Finland.

 Additional support comes from: PAUT, the Helsinki region network of autism associations; Aisti ry, a local autism & ADHD association in the Turku region; Autismiliitto, the national umbrella organization for Finnish autism associations